Shahi baaja

 The shahi baaja ("royal instrument") is an electrified and slightly modified version of the Indian bulbul tarang, a type of Indian zither to which have been added typewriter keys which depress two of the strings to change their pitch.
 The modifications also include the addition of 10 additional unfretted strings which serve as an attached swarmandal (drone harp).

 The instrument is currently used in everything from semi-classical and popular Indian music to ambient techno, and psychedelic rock.
+A few musicians are now trying to adapt this instrument to play Indian Classical Music.

 Construction

 The instrument is about 37 inches (94 cm) long and the current official configuration includes a double pick up, tone and volume controls, 30-typewriter type keys, and a solid wood body.

 Playing

 The metal strings are plucked or strummed with picks while depressing the keys to change the notes.
 Some of the strings, which provide melody, are acted on by the keys, while the drone and sympathetic strings are not fretted.
 The instrument has two main strings, three sympathetic resonating strings and a 10-string electric drone harp.